cloudcell/cvocgen/README.md

-# Molecular Tokenizer Project
+# Fast C-Based Vocabulary Generator Project

-This repository contains a Python-based tokenizer (APETokenizer) and a C-based vocabulary generator (cvocgen) for molecular representations (SMILES and SELFIES).
-Both implement BPE (Byte Pair Encoding) algorithms optimized for chemical structures, but serve different purposes: APETokenizer is a full tokenizer with encoding/decoding capabilities, while cvocgen focuses solely on efficient vocabulary generation.
+This repository contains a C-based vocabulary generator (cvocgen) for molecular representations (SMILES and SELFIES).
+It implements BPE (Byte Pair Encoding) algorithms optimized for chemical structures, focusing solely on efficient vocabulary generation.

 The APETokenizer is a fork from [Miguelangel Leon Mayuare's original repository](https://github.com/mikemayuare/apetokenizer), with additional enhancements and modifications.